Murgator/fivem-donation-script-tip4serv/README.md

 ## ESX FRAMEWORK COMMANDS

-Here are some commands you can use if you have ESX FRAMEWORK installed on your FiveM server: https://esx-framework.github.io/
+Here are some commands if you are using the ESX framework: https://esx-framework.github.io/

 #### giveaccountmoney {fivem_liveid} [account-type(money/bank...)] [amount]
 Give money to a player on his bank account or pocket money.